 Going Away to Plan

-~~~The year Robert and I were married 25 years, we went away for a week on a retreat.
+The year Robert and I were married 25 years, we went away for a week on a retreat.
+What would the next 25 years hold?
+What would our mission be?
 We didn’t have a specific book or a plan to follow, just a grouping of ideas and instruction from various places.
 We looked back at our 25 years of marriage – and then looked forward to create a plan.
 It would have been very useful if we’d had this book – then.

 The Mountaintop of Marriage: A vision retreat guidebook for couples. by Jimmy & Karen Evans

 Where there is no vision, the people perish…

 Jimmy & Karen Evans ministry is called Marriage Today – I follow them on Twitter.
 It took me a while to connect the tweets with this couple… (I was a little slow.)
 I’d seen ads in Christian magazines about their ministry/products.
 I’d flipped past their television broadcasts.
 I still haven’t thoroughly researched their ministry – but I like their tweets.
 So when there was a tweet about a sale on their products, I clicked through.
 The one book that jumped out at me was this one – about creating a vision as a couple.
 There’s a nice video of the couple explaining this book.